queenofdowntime/queenofdowntime.github.io/about.md

 menu: nav
 ---

-I like reading and cooking and diy and tattoos and martial arts and trekking (not the kind of trekking where you dress up and maybe Nimoy is there, but the kind of trekking where it is just you in a remote mountain range with a tent and 2 weeks of rations).
-On my days off I will either aim to read and finish a book or I will look for something in my home which needs the sort of fixing that can only be done by my most heaviest, most loudest tools.
-Unless I am speaking at a conference and then I will fret over that.
+I am an antisocial hiker and tattoo enthusiast who occasionally moonlights as a Software Engineer / tech leader.
+I am not, nor have I ever been, on any sort of social media so I would not recommend looking for me there.
+(Okay, actually, I am on LinkedIn, but only to sparingly use it for its original intended purpose, and not whatever uninspired social network route it seems to be going down these days.)

-I graduated from UCL with a degree in ancient history which I did not get to use because I then went to a web-dev bootcamp which I only vaguely used as I did not become a web d3vel0per but somehow ended up deep in cloud computing.
+I graduated from UCL with a degree in ancient history which I did not get to use because I then went to a web-dev bootcamp, which skills I only vaguely used as I did not become a web d3vel0per but somehow ended up deep in cloud computing.

 In other lives I was a bar/nightclub manager, a copy-editor/proofreader, and an ESL teacher (this one in Rome).